joshleaves/reford/src/Basic_Knowledge.md

 Depending on the language, the system architecture, and many other variables, padding can play out in a lot of ways.
 Therefore, while it's useful to know and think about, it's not a deterministic element.

 ## Programming

 I will try my best to make this book accessible to non-programmers.

-However, when code is REQUIRED to illustrate something, it will be written in **Rust**, in the most accessible way possible, making it easy for non-**Rust** users to understand this code, or port it to another language if they want to test it on their own.
+However, when code is REQUIRED to illustrate something, it will be written in the most accessible way possible, making it easy for non-programmers to understand this code, or to port it to another language if they want to test it on their own.

 Languages come into two flavors: *interpreted* or *compiled*.
 The first kind means the human-readable source code is read by an *interpreter* program, and then ran; these are usually the easier languages to learn.
 The second kind means the human-readable source code will be transformed into a program called *a binary* that the user can run anytime they want; since we don't have access to the source code, these are the ones we will be working on.